azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 4. Select **Create**.

-5. Once provisioning completes, navigate to your new Service Bus in the portal by clicking on Resource Groups in the left menu, the selecting **intelligent-analytics**, and selecting your Service Bus.
+5. Once provisioning completes, navigate to your new Service Bus in the portal by choosing Resource Groups in the left menu, the selecting **intelligent-analytics**, and selecting your Service Bus.

     ![The previously created service bus is shown.](media/2019-06-19-16-48-25.png "Azure Portal Resource Groups")